I listen all day.

 A question lingers: I know why I do the work I do, I know what I love about it, what exhausts me, what heals me, what re-injures me, what is meaningful for me.
 So why this journal, why this blog?

 I suppose the simplest answer is this: I suspect that I have been happily, professionally in hiding.
 If I have developed any skills, the mastery was forged entirely in private places, in the presence of only one other person at a time.
 I cozy up in my cave, reading, writing in journals, learning from my clients, and from chosen trusted peers and mentors.
-I have no stomach for cocktail parties, self-promotion, teaching classes, leading workshops, psychoanalytic institutes, or professional conferences.
-I have no skills at institutional politics.
 No one, really, knows what I do, except the people who happen to find me.
 I am a secret-keeper at the fringes of town, at the end of a small, winding path, the mouth of which is hidden from view.
 People knock on my door regularly and I am almost always happy to be found by those who arrive.

 But, perhaps, it’s time to quit skulking about, remove the camouflage, and come out with it.
 Maybe I’ve learned some stuff.
 Maybe it’s time to define myself a little more.
 Maybe I should be more generous and teach a little.
 Maybe it’s time to be of more use.

-That being said, I reserve my right to retreat from the podium at any moment, stumbling back to my little hut on the fringe of the tribe, and return to sitting, one at a time, listening to my best teachers: my clients.
+That being said, I reserve my right to retreat from the public broadcast at any moment, stumbling back to my little hut on the fringe of the tribe, and return to sitting, one at a time, listening to my best teachers: my clients.

 copyright © 2011 Martha Crawford